 Anyway, there are 2 reasons why I've never done my fruit and veg shopping here -

-- Friday morning is always jam packed with swim training – 3 children all swimming at different times and different locations means that there’s not much of a super-chilled vibe going on there and instead a requirement for full-on taxi drivers.
+- Friday morning is always jam-packed with swim training - 3 children all swimming at different times and different locations means that there's not much of a super-chilled vibe going on and instead a requirement for full-on taxi drivers.

 So, with an unusually free Friday morning, I decided to give it a go.
-One camera, one daughter and one lovely husband in tow, I set out to have a look.
-There can be no denying that the vibe at the Ripe Market is unique in Dubai – a UK Farmer’s Market with some sunshine thrown in.
-There’s plenty of friends getting together, stalls to grab a tasty breakfast … merging into lunch … and lots of crafty stalls too (I picked up a gorgeous little dress for my niece and a cushion for the office in our house – hoping it will prove to be the inspiration that I need to make the room ‘work’.
+One camera and one daughter in tow, I set out to have a look.
+There can be no denying that the vibe at the Ripe Market is unique in Dubai - a UK Farmer's Market with some sunshine thrown in.
+There are plenty of friends getting together, stalls to grab a tasty breakfast ... merging into lunch ... and lots of crafty stalls too (I picked up a gorgeous little dress for my niece and a cushion for the office in our house - hoping it will prove to be the inspiration that I need to make the room 'work'.
 That inspiration has been a long time coming.)